Geetika2018/Code-Editor/README.md

 # Code-Editor

 <h2>Feature</h2>
-- Implement lock/unlock feature allowing users to prevent further edits to the code.
+- Implement lock/unlock feature allowing users to prevent further edits to the code. <br>
-- Integrate save functionality, enabling users to save their edited code to the server.
+- Integrate save functionality, enabling users to save their edited code to the server.<br>
-- Add copy-to-clipboard feature for easy code sharing and quick copying.
+- Add copy-to-clipboard feature for easy code sharing and quick copying.<br>
-- Enhance user interface with intuitive icons and tooltips for these new actions.
+- Enhance user interface with intuitive icons and tooltips for these new actions.<br>
-- Refactor existing code for improved modularity and readability.
+- Refactor existing code for improved modularity and readability.<br>

 <h2>Installation Required</h2>
 - To run this project locally on your system, you don't need any special tools or dependencies.
 Simply follow these steps: